collabdotcloud/docs.st.collab.cloud/docs/admin/admin-latest-changes.md

 **Fixed**

-- The communities in the users community can be opened again.
+- The entries in the users community list display a login message.

 #### 2021-09-16